 Helen Parker-Drabble

-A counselling background: A family historian turned geneatherapist, exploring family history through a psychological lens.
+A former counsellor exploring family history through a psychological lens.

 I’m a family historian with a twist: I uncover hidden stories using my counselling training to explore how our ancestors’ experiences might have shaped them.
-By combining psychology with family history, I can help you deepen your understanding of your ancestors, living family and the legacies that are left behind.
+By combining psychology with my family history, I show you how to deepen your understanding of your ancestors, living family and the legacies that are left behind.

 Have you asked, ‘Who Do I ThinkYou Were?®’ of your ancestors?